Learning with Density Matrices and Random Features: Experimental Evaluation

 \begin{itemize} \item 1-D synthetic.
 The first synthetic dataset corresponds to a mixture of univariate Gaussians as shown in Figure \ref{fig:probability_kde}.
 The mixture weights are 0.3 and 0.7 respectively and the parameters are $(\mu_1=0,\sigma=1)$ and $(\mu_1=5,\sigma=1)$.
 We generated 10,000 samples for training and use as test dataset 1,000 samples equally spaced in the interval $[-5,10]$. \item 2-D synthetic.
 This dataset corresponds to three spirals as depicted in Figure \ref{fig:spirals-dmkde-likelihood}.The training and test datasets have 10,0000 and 1,000 points respectively, all of them generated with the same stochastic procedure. \item MNIST dataset.
 We used PCA to reduce the original 784 dimension to 40.
 The resulting vectors were scaled to $[0,1]$.
 We used stratified sampling to choose 10,000 and 1,000 samples for training and testing respectively. \end{itemize}

 We performed two types of experiments over the three datasets.
 In the first, we wanted to evaluate the accuracy of DMKDE.
 In the second, we evaluated the time to predict the density on the test set.

 In the first experiment, DMKDE was run with different number of RFF to see how the dimension of the RFF representation affected the accuracy of the estimation.
 For the 1-D dataset, both the DMKDE prediction and the KDE prediction were compared against the true pdf using root mean squared error (RMSE).
 For the 2-D dataset the RMSE between the DMKDE prediction and the KDE prediction was evaluated.
 In the case of MNIST, and because of the small values for the density, we calculated the RMSE between the log density predicted by DMKDE and KDE.
-The values of $\gamma$ and $r$ (number of eigencomponents) for DMKDE where: $(\gamma=8, r=30)$ for the 1-D dataset, $(\gamma=128, r=100)$ for the 2-D dataset, $(\gamma=0.5, r=150)$ for the MNIST dataset.
-In all the cases KDE was run with $\gamma$ twice the value used for DMKDE.
+The number of eigencomponents ($r$) was chosen by sorting the eigenvalues in descending order and plotting them to look for the curve elbow.
+For the 1-D and 2-D datasets, the $\gamma$ value was chosen to get a good approximation of the data density, this was visually verified.
+For the MNIST dataset, the $\gamma$ value was chosen by looking at a histogram of pairwise distances of the data.
+The value of the parameters were: $(\gamma=16, r=30)$ for the 1-D dataset, $(\gamma=256, r=100)$ for the 2-D dataset, $(\gamma=1, r=150)$ for the MNIST dataset.

+For the second experiment, we measured the time taken to predict 1,000 test samples for both KDE and DMKDE using different number of train samples.
+KDE was implemented in Python using liner algebra operations accelerated by numpy.
+At least for the experiments reported, our implementation was faster than other KDE implementations available such as the one provided by scikit learn (\url{https://scikit-learn.org/stable/modules/density.html}), which is probably optimized for other use cases.
+DMKDE was implemented in Python using Tensorflow.
+The main reason for using Tensorflow was its ability to automatically calculate the gradient of computational graphs.
+KDE could not benefit from this feature, on the contrary, its performance could be hurt by Tensorflow's larger memory footprint.
+Another advantage of Tensorflow is its ability to generate code optimized for a GPU, so both methods were run on a 2.20 GHz dual-core Intel(R) Xeon(R) CPU without a GPU to avoid any unfair advantage.